-Corporal punishment inflicted in any way on a child's body is prohibited in all YMCA programs.
-Children are not yelled at, humiliated, frightened, or abused in any way.
-Disparaging comments about the child's appearance, ability, ethnicity, family, financial status, or other personal characteristics is prohibited.
-Children are not deprived of food or toilet use because of inappropriate behavior.
-Children are not reprimanded for failure to sleep, toileting accidents, failure to eat all or part of their food, lack of participant, or for failure to complete a prescribed activity.
+Corporal punishment inflicted in any way on a child's body is prohibited in Y programs.
+In addition, children are not yelled at, humiliated, frightened or abused in any way.
+Additionally, disparaging comments about the child's appearance, ability, ethnicity, family or other personal characteristics is prohibited.
+Children are not deprived of food or toilet use as a consequence of inappropriate behavior.
+Children will not be punished for not going to sleep, toileting accidents, failure to eat all or part of their food, or for failure to complete a prescribed activity.